“There are decades where nothing happens; and there are weeks where decades happen” – Vladimir Ilyich Lenin.

 Shortly before his retirement as Minister for Finance, Michael Noonan proclaimed that Ireland could not be the servant of two masters, recognising the disparity between current OECD principals and newly resurgent CCCTB proposals, whose reported demise appears premature.

 There is little doubting the continental disdain for peripheral states’ low tax rates and “aggressive” tax practices.
 Unable to unilaterally force an increase due to the Lisbon Treaty’s guarantee of tax sovereignty and impatient with the lack of progress with the OECD’s base erosion and profit shifting paradigm, the Gang of Ten led by France and Germany have shifted their focus to a new model.
 But rather than merely move the goalposts, they are intent on fundamentally reinventing the sport.
 Namely the introduction of a Digital Tax on revenue, rather than profits.

 The proposals make for grim reading from an Irish perspective.
 They potentially include the introduction of:

 - An EU tax on revenues from digital activity

 - A withholding tax on online payments to non-resident providers of goods and services

 - A remotely imposed tax based on the revenue from digital transactions where the non-resident entity that has a significant economic presence (including advertising revenue)

 - A digital transaction tax that applies early in the value-creation process (potentially even based on customer location)

 Each of these would diminish the proportion of profits ultimately taxable here.
 While Ireland is not alone in fighting this, ironically this is where Brexit could weaken us most.
 Not only have we just lost a key ally in this fight, given their unwavering support for our border stance, the EU big beasts may feel that it’s payback time.
-And the price for that support could be erosion of the few key competitive advantages we have left.
+And the price for that support could be an erosion of the few key competitive advantages we have left.